 - Stir in Fillings.
 Stir in the sliced bananas, diced strawberries, and Nilla Wafers.
 Mix until everything’s evenly coated—no layering here.

 - Chill & Enjoy.
-Spoon into a large serving bowl or individual cups.
-Cover and refrigerate for at least 6 hours (overnight is best if you’ve got the patience) until the cookies are soft and the whole thing is creamy and dreamy.
-Dust with extra matcha if you’re feeling fancy—or just grab a spoon and go in.
+Spoon into a serving dish or individual cups.
+Cover and refrigerate at least 6 hours (overnight is best) until the cookies soften and everything sets.
+Dust with extra matcha before serving if you like.

 Tips for Success

-- Ensure your heavy cream is very cold before whipping for the best volume!
-Once you fold it in with the pudding, it will lose some of the air, so make sure to whip it until it forms stiff peaks.
+- Make sure your heavy cream is very cold before whipping.
+Whip it to stiff peaks — once you fold it into the pudding, it will lose some of that air.

-- For a classic layered presentation, you can alternate ingredients in your serving dish instead of mixing everything together.
+- If you prefer a more traditional layered look, you can alternate the pudding, fruit, and cookies in your serving dish instead of mixing everything together.

 Frequently Asked Questions

-For a non-matcha version, simply omit it for a classic strawberry banana pudding.
-There’s no direct substitute that provides the same flavor, though you could experiment with other tea powders like hojicha for a different twist.
+If you want a non-matcha version, simply leave it out for a classic strawberry banana pudding.
+There isn’t a direct substitute for matcha’s flavor, though you could experiment with other tea powders like hojicha.

-Not as written, but you can substitute the Nilla Wafers with gluten-free vanilla cookies.
-Several brands now make excellent gluten-free alternatives that work wonderfully in pudding recipes.
+Not as written, but you can swap the Nilla Wafers for gluten-free vanilla cookies.

 recipe: